 Foam is almost synonymous with the cappuccino.
-You can get that velvety, pillowy microfoam by starting with your milk cold right out of the fridge.
+You can get that velvety, pillowy microfoam by starting with cold milk straight from the fridge.
 Next, you’ll have your steam wand submerged just slightly, so that when you turn it on you start hearing big sips of air right away.
 Once the cold milk starts to heat up (about five seconds and 100 degrees Fahrenheit), move your milk pitcher up so that you no longer hear anything.

 This process is called aeration — or the process of integrating air into the milk.
 It’s important to get as much air in, evenly, as soon as possible, otherwise the milk proteins will start to become less malleable and the foam stiff and soap-like.
 It’s a similar process for why scrambled eggs are so much fluffier when you whisk them while they’re cool, as opposed to whisking them straight on the hot pan.

 In Italy, the cappuccino often includes chocolate syrup or powder on top.
 Elsewhere in Europe, the drink is more simplified with only espresso, milk, and foam.

 The “dry” cappuccino is a variation made with only foam and no hot milk.
-Since this takes a very large amount of milk to be done without compromising the quality of the steamed milk, most baristas will suggest a drink with less milk, like a macchiato, as having less milk is often the goal in a dry cappuccino.
+Since this takes a very large amount of milk to be done without compromising the quality of the steamed milk, most baristas will suggest a drink with less milk, like a macchiato, as having less heated milk is often the goal in a dry cappuccino.

 There are many espresso coffee drinks to be aware of and few are similar to the traditional cappuccino.
-A flat white is a very similar espresso drink to a cappuccino in terms of flavor profile and size.
-A key difference is the presence of thick foam atop a cappuccino, whereas with a flat white there is less foam.
+A flat white coffee is a very similar espresso drink to a cappuccino in terms of flavor profile and size.
+A key difference is the presence of thick foam atop a cappuccino, whereas with a flat white, there is less foam.
 In more modern versions, the foam would be of a similar texture, with more density present in the cappuccino.

 The caffè latte is like the cappuccino’s older brother.
 If you like your drink on the milkier side, but the café you’re at doesn’t offer a large cappuccino, opt for a latte with extra foam.